DavidSeyserGit/HexaPod/README.md

 # Hexapod Project

-This repository contains the code and documentation for our university project to revive a hexapod robot using the Robot Operating System (ROS).
+This repository contains the code and documentation for our university project to control a hexapod robot using the Robot Operating System (ROS).

 ## Table of Contents